Automattic/wp-calypso/client/components/product-card/README.md

 It can have a [`<ProductCardOptions />`](#product-card-options) component passed as a child that will render product purchase options under the product description.

+In some cases, e.g. when a lower-tier product has been already purchased, an upgrade button can be displayed using a [`<ProductCardAction />`](#product-card-action) component.
+Like the `<ProductCardOptions />` component, it should be passed as a child to the `<ProductCard />`.

 It's used e.g. on `my-plans` page near the bundle plans grid and is intended to render a product card (not a regular plan).

-See p1HpG7-7nT-p2 for more details.
+See p1HpG7-7ET-p2 for more details.

 ### How to use the `<ProductCard />`